TDKorn/sphinx-readme/README.rst

   Type: ``dict``

  * At minimum, the username and repository name must be specified
- * Please see `HTML Context Settings <https://docs.readthedocs.io/en/stable/guides/edit-source-links-sphinx.html#github>`_ to determine the correct dictionary keys for your hosting platform
+ * Please see |read the docs user documentation+guides/edit-source-links-sphinx-colon-github+HTML Context Settings|_ to determine the correct dictionary keys for your hosting platform